interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 The tested USS should evaluate the conflicting operational intent as having the lowest bound priority status, i.e. a priority strictly lower than the lowest priority allowed by the local regulation.

 As such, the tested USS may either:
-- Successfully plan flight 1 over the conflicting operational intent, or
+- Successfully plan Flight 1 over the conflicting operational intent, or
-- Decide to be more conservative and reject the planning of flight 1.
+- Decide to be more conservative and reject the planning of Flight 1.

 #### Successful planning check
-All flight intent data provided is correct and the USS should have either successfully planned the flight per **[astm.f3548.v21.SCD0005](../../../../requirements/astm/f3548/v21.md)**, or rejected properly the planning if it decided to be more conservative with such conflicts.
+All flight intent data provided is correct and the USS should have either successfully planned Flight 1 per **[astm.f3548.v21.SCD0005](../../../../requirements/astm/f3548/v21.md)**, or rejected properly the planning if it decided to be more conservative with such conflicts.
 If the USS indicates that the injection attempt failed, this check will fail.